pact-foundation/pact-jvm/pact-jvm-provider-maven/README.md

 ## Provider States

 For each provider you can specify a state change URL to use to switch the state of the provider.
-This URL will receive the providerState description from the pact file before each interaction via a POST.
-The stateChangeUsesBody controls if the state is passed in the request body or as a query parameter.
+This URL will receive the providerState description and parameters from the pact file before each interaction via a POST.
+The stateChangeUsesBody controls if the state is passed in the request body or as query parameters.

 These values can be set at the provider level, or for a specific consumer.
 Consumer values take precedent if both are given.